 The Story of Jezebel

 The confrontation with Elijah escalates the tension.
 Following Elijah's dramatic victory over the prophets of Baal on Mount Carmel, as recounted in 1 Kings 18, Jezebel vows to kill him (1 Kings 19:1-2).
-Her threat forces Elijah to flee into the wilderness, highlighting her influence and the fear she instills, even in a prophet of Yahweh.
+Her threat forces Elijah to flee into the wilderness, showing her influence and the fear she instills, even in a prophet of Yahweh.
 However, the tide begins to turn with the rise of Jehu, a commander in Israel's army.
 In 2 Kings 9, Jehu leads a rebellion against the house of Ahab, targeting Jezebel specifically.
 Upon Jehu's arrival in Jezreel, Jezebel, in a final act of defiance, adorns herself and looks out from a window (2 Kings 9:30).
 The situation transforms as Jehu orders her eunuchs to throw her from the window, leading to her violent death, trampled by horses.